mathworks/coder-swig/01-timestwo-scalar/README.md

 # Description
 Shows a simple timestwo scalar multiplication example.
-This example shows how to call generated code taking and returning scalar doubles can be used from C# and Java.
-Run `doitCsharp` and `doitJava` to see the C# and Java examples, respectively.
+This example shows how to call generated code taking and returning scalar doubles can be used from C#, Java, and Python.
+Run `doitCsharp`, `doitJava`, and `doitPython` to see the C#, Java, and Python examples, respectively.

 You should see output similar to: